frankhale/textworld/README.md

 The current focus is more on the game engine and less on the little world that was created to play in.
 Development is drivin primarily from the tests rather than the tiny game that is included.
+This will eventually change but there are still a few more features to finalize before that happens.

 ## Screenshot(s)